mrp10005/Redding_CA_Wildfires_Public/README.md

 * Model
     * The Model directory has the model notebooks
     * I did not do too much with this in terms of hyperparamter tuning.
 I was originally running it locally on my Mac and wanted to be cautious.
 Then got a new laptop and had to run three of the notebooks on Google Colab (one had to be changed a fair amount because Colab kept crashing) and the fourth is from March 2022 and I didn't change it.
-* The EDA directory has dirty and clean Redding, CA csv files.
+* EDA

-* Overall, it's pretty difficult to look at an image and see if there was a wildfire.
-There are some images that look like there is no wildfire but NOAA had them labeled as wildfire.
-The model does do pretty well on an image with smoke.
-Overall, MLPClassifier was very bad but the Keras Sequential model was ok.
+    * Dirty and clean Redding, CA csv files.